awsdocs/amazon-lightsail-developer-guide/doc_source/elastic-block-storage-and-ssd-disks-in-amazon-lightsail.md

 You can learn more about [Amazon EBS volumes](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) in the *Amazon EC2 User Guide*\.

 ## Disk limits<a name="block-disk-storage-limits"></a>
-+ You can create additional storage disks with a capacity of up to 16 TB \(16,384 GB\)\.
-+ Your total disk storage must not exceed 20 TB in a single AWS account\.
++ 20,000 GB per Region\.
++ 16 TB per disk maximum, or 8 GB per disk minimum\.
-+ You can attach up to 15 disks to a single Lightsail instance, in addition to the system disk\.
++ Each instance can have up to 15 attached disks, and 1 boot volume disk\.
-+ You can only attach a block storage disk to one Lightsail instance\.